FOCUS AND SCOPE

 It is expected that students and researchers are facilitated by WIGA to play an important role in understanding the Indonesian economy.

 PEER REVIEW PROCESS

 Every manuscript submitted to Wiga : Jurnal Penelitian Ilmu Ekonomi is independently reviewed by at least two reviewers in the form of "double-blind review".
-Decision for publication, amendment, or rejection is based upon their reports/recommendation.
-In certain cases, the editor may submit an article for review to another, third reviewer before making a decision, if necessary.
+The decision for publication, amendment, or rejection is based upon their reports/recommendations.
+In certain cases, the editor may submit an article for review to another, the third reviewer before making a decision, if necessary.

 This journal is published twice a year in March and September.